BalajiAXG/BookMark_Repo/README.md

 ### 2. UI/UX Discovery & Vision 🎨

 **The Struggle:** I initially lacked a no clear vision for a "Bookmark UI."
 I didn't know how to make it both functional and ui designs.
 **The Fix:** I conducted extensive research, referencing online design documents, YouTube tutorials, and AI brainstorming.
-This led to a final idea of **Glassmorphism** design with synchronized video backgrounds that react to the theme toggle.
+This led to a final idea of **Glassmorphism** design with synchronized backgrounds that react to the theme toggle as light and dark mode of the website.

 ### 3. Deployment & Post-Launch Debugging 🚀